 A sub 2 hour half marathon requires an average 9:09 mile.
 The goal of these tips is to provide you with a framework of the pieces you need for consistent training to create a body and mind that are strong enough to hit your goal.

-As I crossed the finish line, staring down to stop my watch, rather than up at the cameras I remember thinking “holy hell that was hard…I can do better.”
+The quest for a sub 2 hour half marathon started for me, after my very first race in 2002.
+As I crossed that finish line, staring down to stop my watch, rather than up at the cameras I remember thinking “holy hell that was hard…I can do better.”

 I’m not sure I would encourage most people to select a half marathon for their very first race, but it worked for me.
 I was able to push myself, without hitting the vomit threshold which I find more common in the 5K and the “oh it’s over” of the 10K.

 As a running coach for over a decade, I’ve seen many runners set the Sub two half marathon as their big goal.
 It’s such a great goal and one that many are going to be able to hit!